-Before you can donate blood, you will be asked to fill out a confidential medical history that includes questions about behaviors known to carry a higher risk of bloodborne infections — infections that are transmitted through the blood.
+Before you can donate blood, you will be asked to fill out a confidential medical history.
+It includes questions about behaviors known to carry a higher risk of bloodborne infections — infections that are transmitted through blood.

 Because of the risk of bloodborne infections, not everyone can donate blood.
-The following are a few high-risk groups that are not eligible to donate blood:
+The following are groups that are not eligible to donate blood:

-- Anyone who has used injected drugs, steroids or another substance not prescribed by a doctor in the past three months
+- Anyone who has used injected drugs, steroids or another substance not prescribed by a health care provider in the past three months

 - Anyone who has a congenital coagulation factor deficiency

 - Anyone who has had a positive test for HIV

 - Anyone who has engaged in sex for money or drugs in the past three months

 - Anyone who, in the past three months, has had close contact with — lived with or had sexual contact with — a person who has hepatitis B or hepatitis C